dammy-idowu/AppDeployment-app/README.md

-##### Shoutout to Streamlit 🏆 for helping me achieve this task of bringing my code to practical use!
+##### Shoutout to Streamlit 🏆 for helping achieve this task of bringing my code to practical application!